MiguelFerrer99/iOSCleanArchitecture/README.md

 Each of these components has a function and should not be mixed with each other.
 Being clear about where each of the logics we implement should go:

 ```
+├── DI
+├── Services
-├── Core
+│   ├── DB
+│   └── API
 ├── Data
-|   ├── DTO
+│   ├── DTO
-│   └── Repository
+│   └── Repositories
-├── Di
 ├── Domain
-│    ├── UseCase
+│    ├── BO
-│    └── Entity
+│    └── UseCases
 └── Presentation
     ├── App
+    ├── Components
-    └── Modules
+    └── Scenes
 ```

+- **DI**: This layer contains the main tree of dependency injection of our project that is used throughout the app

-- **Core**: This layer is responsible for storing all those components that are common to all layers.
-For example: constants, configuration data etc.
+- **Services**: This layer is responsible for getting data from different environments like API, Local DB, Cache, etc

-- **Data**: This layer is the one that will contain all the components that are in charge of obtaining and storing information.
+- **Data**: This layer is the one that will contain all the components that are in charge of obtaining and storing information
-    - **DTO**: we will store all the Data Transfer Object (DTO).
+    - **DTO**: We will store all the Data Transfer Object (DTO)
-    - **Repository**: contains all implementations to obtain data either from an API or from a database.
+    - **Repository**: Contains all implementations to obtain data either from an API or from a database, divided by scenes

-- **DI**: This layer contains the dependency injection of our project that is used throughout the app.
-In our case it will contain the Container.swift that contains all the dependencies of the project.

-- **Domain**: This layer is in charge of defining entities and use cases per Domain.
+- **Domain**: This layer is in charge of defining entities and use cases per Domain
-    - **Entity**: These are models used beyond the DTO to manage database or core data.
+    - **BO**: These are models used beyond the DTO to manage database or core data
-    - **UseCase**: List all the functionalities of our application.
-Example: Get, Delete, Create, Update.
+    - **UseCases**: List all the functionalities of our application, divided by scenes.
+Example: Get, Delete, Create, Update

-- **Presentation**: The presentation layer will keep everything related to UI and its management.
+- **Presentation**: The presentation layer will keep everything related to UI and its management

-### Presentation layer - Modules
+### Presentation layer - Scenes

-Each module is composed by a series of files that must be implemented in each one of them:
+Each sceme is composed by a series of files that must be implemented in each one of them:

 ```
-└── Presentation
+└── Scenes
-    └── Modules
+    └── Home
-        ├── ToDoBuilder
-        ├── ToDoProtocols
+        ├── Coordinator
-        ├── ToDoRouter
+        ├── Dependencies
-        ├── ToDoViewModel
+        ├── Representables
-        ├── ToDoViewController
+        ├── ViewModel
-        └── ToDoViewController(UI)
+        └── View
 ```

-- **Builder**: Constructor of the viewController and its dependencies.

-- **Protocols**: Responsible for declaring all protocols to be used in the application.

-- Router**: Responsible for the navigation by the controller
+- **Coordinator**: Responsible for the scene navigation

-- **ViewController**: UI controller to manage the module logic
+- **Dependencies**: Scene dependencies needed to build the entire scene

+- **Representables**: Protocols with needed parameters to print the UI layer, shared between ViewModel, ViewController and subviews

+- **ViewModel**: Responsible for the communications between UseCases and View.
+Thanks to reactive Combine states

-- **ViewController(xib)**: Visual layer of the controller
+- **View**: Visual layer of the controller, starting with the ViewController and divided by subviews.
+Thanks to reactive Combine events

 ## Author